fjantunen/sev1/index.md

 Runbooks are most useful when they're scannable under stress.
 In high-tempo incidents, no one wants a wall of text.
 What I've found most effective is writing runbooks in ultra-terse, command-style language.
 Think: checklist, not essay.

-Add visual cues—like emojis or icons—to guide the eye to high-priority actions (`🛑 STOP`, `🧪 VERIFY`, `✅ DONE`).
+Add visual cues, like emojis or icons—to guide the eye to high-priority actions (`🛑 STOP`, `🧪 VERIFY`, `✅ DONE`).
 These cues reduce mental overhead, especially when runbooks are embedded directly into alert payloads or chat workflows.
 The goal is clarity and speed, not cuteness.

 > 💡 **Tip:** If your runbook isn't readable in five seconds during a fire, it's too long.

+🔎 Pattern-Based Diagnostics & Rule Recognition

+Incidents often echo, not repeat exactly, but rhyme.
+The faster you spot the rhyme, the faster you identify.

+We're not always debugging from scratch.
+We're matching familiar signatures, the feel, the flow, and the shape of failure.

+🧬 Pattern Recognition: Not New, Just Human

+Good responders don't stare at a dashboard hoping for divine insight.
+They look for the familiar.

+'Have I seen something like this before?'
+'Does this spike feel like last Thursday?'
+'That memory cliff wasn't that what broke Redis?'

+Pattern fluency is what separates panic from progress.

+📉 Recognizing Graph Signatures

+You don't need full context to know something's off.
+Sometimes the shape tells the story:

+📈 Stair-step CPU rise → memory leak or runaway queue

+📉 Cliff-drop in traffic → deploy gone wrong, DNS/cache bust

+🌊 Oscillating spikes → autoscaler thrash, feedback loop

+🪵 Flatlines → no traffic, broken ingestion, dead service

+🧯 Spike-then-settle → transient blip, self-healing

+🧱 Plateau under peak → rate limiting, quota ceiling

+These aren't just visuals, they're diagnostic clues.

+Train responders to name and catalog them.
+Use dashboards with inline examples.
+Capture shapes in retros.

+🧠 Signature Detection: Build the Lookup Table

+Experienced responders carry an internal cache:

+What it looked like

+What broke

+How it got fixed

+This is signature detection.
+But you can externalize it.

+Embed it into:

+Runbooks with snapshot examples

+Alert payloads with 'seen before?' links

+Dashboards with pinned reference incidents

+The goal?
+When someone sees a shape, they don't guess.
+They jump.

+'Last time we saw this shape + this log, it was Redis swap.'

+📋 Rule Recognition & Diagnostic Shortcuts

+Some responses are encoded into rules:

+'If deploy + error spike, roll back.'

+'If region A timeout + region B spike → possible zone failover.'

+This isn't AI.
+This is experience turned into automation.

+Key rules should:

+🟢 Be precise

+🧾 Have examples

+🔗 Point to dashboards and runbooks

+📤 Suggest actions, not just alarms

+Tuning alert logic around these rules turns flailing into focused action.

+🧩 Failure Archetypes: Echoes, Not Clones

+Not all incidents repeat, but many share a structure:

+🛑 Degraded performance → same downstream choke point

+🧪 Stale config → different services, same blast radius

+📉 Sudden traffic drop → DNS, CDN, or broken redirect again

+Think in archetypes, not incidents.
+Recognize the structure beneath the surface.

 #### Auto-remediation: Guardrails & Pitfalls 🤖